HTG Molecular Diagnostics Inc. (HTGM): Does this stock hold the most enticing factor today?

-Let’s start up with the current stock price of HTG Molecular Diagnostics Inc. (HTGM), which is $1.13 to be very precise.
-The Stock rose vividly during the last session to $1.22 after opening rate of $1.08 while the lowest price it went was recorded $1.05 before closing at $1.14.Recently in News on July 6, 2022, HTG Releases Second Whitepaper for its Transcriptome-Informed Approach to Drug Discovery.
+Let’s start up with the current stock price of HTG Molecular Diagnostics Inc. (HTGM), which is $1.54 to be very precise.
+The Stock rose vividly during the last session to $1.59 after opening rate of $1.38 while the lowest price it went was recorded $1.34 before closing at $1.40.Recently in News on July 6, 2022, HTG Releases Second Whitepaper for its Transcriptome-Informed Approach to Drug Discovery.
 HTG Molecular Diagnostics, Inc. (Nasdaq: HTGM) (HTG), a life science company advancing precision medicine through its innovative transcriptome-wide profiling technology, has released a second white paper (the “White Paper”), further establishing the utility of its transcriptome-informed approach to drug design and discovery utilizing its proprietary HTG EdgeSeq technology.
 You can read further details here

 HTG Molecular Diagnostics Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.6800 on 01/03/22, with the lowest value was $0.4600 for the same time period, recorded on 06/15/22.